khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 The bastion server implements mainly two distinct functions.
-One is that of a secure way to connect to all the nodes, and second that of the
-\"installer\" of the system.
+One is that of a secure way to connect to all the nodes, and second that of the "installer" of the system.
 The bastion host is the only ingress point for SSH in the cluster from external entities.
 When connecting to the OpenShift Container Platform infrastructure, the bastion forwards the request to the appropriate server.